-A guitarist and bassist for over two decades, Jeff Brueske brings a refined soulfulness and responsive ear to every collaboration.
-On bass he has performed with Grammy winner Ted Nash, Wessel Anderson, Ron Miles, Marcus Printup, Tim Armacost, singer Kristen Lee Sergeant and a host of Twin Cities luminaries including Dennis Spears, Debbie Duncan, Connie Evingson, Carei Thomas, Chris Lomheim and the late Bobby Peterson.
+Whether performing on guitar or bass, Jeff Brueske brings a refined soulfulness and responsive ear to every collaboration.
+He has played bass with Grammy winner Ted Nash, Wessel Anderson, Ron Miles, Marcus Printup, Tim Armacost, singer Kristen Lee Sergeant and Twin Cities luminaries Dennis Spears, Debbie Duncan, Connie Evingson, Carei Thomas, Chris Lomheim and the late Bobby Peterson.
 As a guitarist he studied under maestro Jeffrey Van and has performed for over 25 years.
 Jeff is also a singer with a chorister's technique, coupled with the spontaneous delivery of a 1940's crooner.

-Jeff has collaborated with Alvin Ailey alums TUDance , the Southern Theater's "Empire at Twilight" series, and in a joint concert with the Bakken Trio and his group Sidewalk Café.
-He was featured in the Orchestra Hall premiere and recording of Jeremy Walker's "7 Psalms" and with Consortium Carissimi's recent "Alma Gentil."
+Jeff's collaborations include work with Alvin Ailey alums TUDance , the Southern Theater's "Empire at Twilight" series, and in a joint concert with the Bakken Trio and his group Sidewalk Café.
+He was featured in the Orchestra Hall premiere and recording of Jeremy Walker's "7 Psalms" and with Consortium Carissimi's "Alma Gentil" and "Early Baroque Meets Jazz."
 For over nine years Jeff's bass chops and singing were spotlighted every weekend with JoAnn Funk's "Jazz in the Lobby Bar" at the historic St Paul Hotel.
 He has recorded several CD's with Sidewalk Cafe and JoAnn Funk and regularly performs with the Orchestra Hall Atrium Jazz Trio and Sidewalk Cafe.